Close Banner

 9. Allow Time for Entertainment and Characters

 We highly recommend seeing the many parades, characters and fireworks that Disney World has to offer.
 You can see all showtimes in the My Disney Experience app by heading to the map feature, where you can filter by ride wait times, characters, entertainment and more.
 This is super hopful for seeing when a character will come out, as well as how many shows are performing that day.
-Be prepared to grab your Festival of Fantasy parade spot ahead of time.
+Be prepared to grab your Festival of Fantasy and Disney Starlight parade spots ahead of time.

 The perfect way to end the day at Disney World is with fireworks!
 At Magic Kingdom, enjoy the Happily Ever After fireworks, now with projections down Main Street, U.S.A.!
 Check out our Magic Kingdom fireworks guide and EPCOT fireworks guide for the best viewing spots!
 At Hollywood Studios, check out the Wonderful World of Animation projection show and the frog-favorite Fantasmic! nighttime show.